call us: (905) 456 9969

 Once a divorce is granted, the marriage is officially over, and both parties are free to remarry.

-An annulment is different from a divorce because it does not just end a marriage—it declares that the marriage was never legally valid in the first place.
+A marriage annulment is different from a divorce because it does not just end a marriage—it declares that the marriage was never legally valid in the first place.
 Unlike divorce, an annulment essentially erases the marriage as if it never happened.

 Annulments are much harder to obtain than divorces because they require specific legal grounds to prove that the marriage was invalid from the beginning.